The Cost of Not Reinstating a Woman to her Job After She Completes a Pregnancy Leave

 Partridge v Botony Dental Corporation

-When Partridge returned from her second maternity leave in July 2011, her employer unilaterally demoted her from her former position of office manager to her original position of dental hygienist.
+When Partridge returned from her second maternity leave in July 2011, her employer unilaterally demoted her from her former position of office manager, which she had held for over four years, to her original position of dental hygienist.
 When Partridge reminded her employer of her obligations under the Employment Standards Act to return her to her former position, the employer refused to do so, despite the position being available.
 The employer also increased Partridge’s hours knowing this change would create a conflict with her children’s day care, and then terminated her employment, allegedly for cause.

 The trial judge concluded: